ggreer/geoff.greer.fm/_posts/2016-09-10-software-rot.md

 ## CPython GIL

-Python is slow.

 ## Conclusion

 Even with talented engineers, plenty of money, and clear vision, changing mature software can be near-impossible.
 I tried to find cases that disproved software rot, but they don't seem to exist.
+There are plenty of old software projects, but they haven't adapted